percona/pmm-doc/docs/setting-up/server/helm.md

     percona/pmm
 ```

-The above command installs PMM, while setting the Service network type to `NodePort` and storage class to `linode-block-storage-retain` for persistence storage on LKE.
+The command above installs PMM, configuring the service network type as `NodePort` and setting the storage class to `linode-block-storage-retain` for persistent storage on LKE.```

 <div hidden>
 ```sh